xyp8023/smarc2/documentation/Porting a package.md

 - `<group ns=...` --> `<group .../> <push-ros-namespace .../>` (The `ns` argument is separated from the `group` tag into its own tag `push-ros-namespace` which works in the same way.)

 You can use [my notes](./media/SAM%20Humble%20Port.png) to see what I did to fix many other common errors you might face, rather than googling.

+**Python:** Another change is how Python nodes are handled.
+You can not just use the filename to launch a node, you must first define the executable in `setup.py` and use the name you gave the executable there in the launch file, just like you would do for C++ nodes.

 ### Params
 This is also the time to think about if all these parameters you are passing (particularly the topics, see [Topics.msg](../messages/README.md#topicsmsg)) are needed.